Secret Ingredient (miniseries): Casting

 In January 2024, the casting of South Korean actor Sang Heon Lee, Filipino actress Julia Barretto, and Indonesian actor Nicholas Saputra for a Viu original series was announced.
 Lee later revealed in an interview that he received a direct casting for the lead role instead of auditioning.

 Pre-production

 Lee worked in a Hanwoo omakase restaurant for a month as preparation and Barretto attended a short course in a culinary school to prepare for her role.

 Release

-Viu released the first trailer on April 2024.
+Viu released the first trailer in April 2024.
 An official media launch was held on the same month in Taguig City, Philippines.